hold7door/hold7door.github.io/content/posts/post-2.md

 Since number of intervals is of order O(N) and each interval can be updated in constant time, time complexity of this algorithm is: **O(N)**

-If you want to test your code you can head over to this Link <a href="https://leetcode.com/problems/maximum-gap/">Maximum Gap</a>.
+If you want to test your code you can head over to this Link [Maximum Gap](https://leetcode.com/problems/maximum-gap/).

 For Implementation see Below: --